-This introductory course is geared for students who plan to major or minor in theatre.
-The course will help students sharpen basic skills necessary to all actors (concentration, imagination, observation, physical & vocal awareness, memorization, and risk) and will introduce them to Constantin Stanislavski's approach to character analysis and portrayal.
-Coursework will culminate in the performance of one or two scenes and a final monologue.
+This introductory course will sharpen basic skills necessary for all actors (concentration, imagination, observation, physical and vocal awareness, memorization, and risk) and will introduce Constantin Stanislavski's approach to character analysis and portrayal.
+Coursework will culminate in a public performance.
 Journal writing and outside reading will be required.
+Meets General Education Fine Arts Requirement.

-THR 214 Voice and Dialects.
+THR 214 The Physical Voice.
 3 cr.